cparaiso/hana/README.markdown

     hana admin install

-This command created a config file (config.rb) and a storage file (projects.yml) that keeps track of your projects.
+This command creates a config file (config.rb) and a storage file (projects.yml) that keeps track of your projects.
 These files can be located in the $HOME/.hana directory.

 ## Usage
 Running the command below from the terminal lists the commands available in Hana: